 Length: 9 weeks.

-French Contrast Training (FCT) was originally developed by former French track and field coach Gilles Cometti and made popular by Head University of Minnesota Olympic Strength Coach Cal Dietz in his seminal book Triphasic Training.
+This program is based on the principles of French Contrast Training (FCT) which was originally developed by former French track and field coach Gilles Cometti and made popular by Head University of Minnesota Olympic Strength Coach Cal Dietz in his seminal book Triphasic Training.

 In simple terms, FCT is a combination of complex and contrast training.
 Complex training is a heavy compound lift (>80%+ of 1RM) paired with a plyometric utilizing a similar motor pattern.
 Contrast training is a max or near max compound lift paired with a “back-off” lift (50-70% of 1RM) utilizing a similar motor pattern.